 This analysis includes all nine priority MSATs identified by FHWA for the sake of completeness and full disclosure, as these nine priority MSATs include CARB's top three emitters.
-Along with mobile on-road and rail sources, stationary sources that may influence incremental risks due to changes in land use under the proposed Plan are included in the HRA, as described below.
+Along with mobile on-road and rail sources, stationary sources that may influence incremental risks due to changes in land use under the proposed approved Plan are included in the HRA, as described below.
+The proposed Amendment would not result in any changes to stationary sources.
 Risks from TAC emissions from those sources are included, based on available information, even if they are not in the list of priority MSATs.